industry-bigdata/industry-bigdata.github.io/index.md

-## Literatur
+## Literature

-Bitte die folgenden Literaturempfehlungen als Startpunkt für eigene Recherchen wählen.
+Please use the following literature as starting point for your research.

-### 1. Einführung, Motivation und Open Daten
+### 1. Introduction and Motivation

 1. Tony Hey, Stewart Tansley, Kristin Tolle (Editors), The Fourth Paradigm, <http://research.microsoft.com/en-us/collaboration/fourthparadigm/>, 2009
 1. Stephen Wolfram: A New Kind of Science, <http://www.wolframscience.com/>, 2002